© Travelbook | Dreamstime.com

 Your body needs carbohydrates as a primary energy source, but it’s important to choose them wisely.
 Complex carbohydrates and naturally occurring sugars (such as those found in fruits) should constitute the majority of your carbohydrate intake.
 So, consider these tips to guide you in making carb-smart selections as part of your diabetes diet:

 - Eat a variety of fresh vegetables, frozen vegetables not packaged in sauce, or low-sodium/sodium-free canned vegetables.
-In particular, focus on non-starchy vegetables—such as dark green leafy vegetables (e.g. romaine lettuce, spinach, kale, arugula), asparagus, broccoli, Brussels sprouts, cauliflower, cucumbers, peppers, and salad greens—which are generally low in calories and carbohydrates.
+In particular, focus on non-starchy vegetables, which are generally low in calories and carbohydrates.
+Examples: dark green leafy vegetables (e.g. romaine lettuce, spinach, kale, arugula), asparagus, broccoli, Brussels sprouts, cauliflower, cucumbers, peppers, and salad greens.

 - Opt for fresh or frozen whole fruit instead of fruit canned with added sugar or syrup.